Teaching and learning strategies to support primary aged children with FASD

 2 Use visual aids

-Children with FASD may have difficulty with abstract thinking, planning, and memory.
+Young people with FASD may have difficulty with abstract thinking, planning, and memory.
 The use of visual aids to accompany verbal instructions or abstract concepts will assist a student with FASD in their learning.
-Some examples include: a visual timetable of the class schedule, or use of number lines, dice, or coins for mathematics lessons.
+For example, using a sand timer to show how long a task will take can help young people with FASD understand and visualise time.
+Some primary-focused examples include a visual timetable of the class schedule, or use of number lines, dice, or coins for mathematics lessons.
+In secondary school, examples may include the use of mind maps or graphic organisers, a visual schedule with images of classrooms and teachers, and checklists or planning templates to organise information.
+It can also be helpful to give students visual aids that they can use at home or refer back to after leaving school.

 Click here for a brief video example of a visual schedule.